 David Darmanin from HotJar has analyzed hundreds of user surveys and zeroed in on some of the most insightful questions you can ask current customers:

 - Where exactly did you hear about us?

 - How would you describe us to a friend?

 - What would you miss the most if you could not use us anymore?

 - What’s the one big thing we’re missing?

 - What are your biggest everyday challenges?

-All of these questions are open-ended, which is tricky.
+All of these questions are open ended, which is tricky.
 Most people don’t like to write paragraph after paragraph.
-If you want to ask more than 5 questions, add an incentive like an Amazon gift card or a chance to win a valuable prize (HotJar was giving out an iPad mini).
+If you want to ask more than five questions, add an incentive, like an Amazon gift card or a chance to win a valuable prize (HotJar was giving out an iPad).

-Tamara Mendelsohn, VP and General Manager, Consumer at Eventbrite, has successfully run a surveys containing a mix of open-ended and closed ended questions.
+Tamara Mendelsohn, VP and General Manager of Consumer at Eventbrite, has successfully run surveys containing a mix of open-ended and closed-ended questions.
 At True University 2015, she presented her strategy, consisting of the following questions:

 - How do you feel about Eventbrite?